Skip to main content

 Follow the step-by-step directions below or watch the Sending Out a Single Document for Signatures video.

-1. In a web browser, go to esign.pepperdine.edu and select "Click to log in to eSign".
+1. In a web browser, go to https://community.pepperdine.edu/it/tools/esign/ and select "Go to eSign."

 eSign Login indicator